 Who am I?

-I am currently an Assistant Professor at the University of Nebraska-Lincoln acting as a science librarian in the areas of: Chemistry, Biochemistry, Physics and Astronomy.
+I am currently an Associate Professor at the University of Nebraska-Lincoln acting as a science librarian in the areas of: Chemistry, Biochemistry, Forensic Science, Physics and Astronomy, and Water.

 I belong to several professional organizations focused on libraries, education, science and technology.
-My research and educational interests are in STEM education and career issues, diversity, library management, mentoring, and teaching.
+My research and educational interests are in library management, diversity, mentoring, teaching, STEM education and careers .

 I hold a Bachelor of Science in Chemistry, with Minors in Music and History, from the University of Redlands, and a M.S.L.I.S. from Drexel University.
 For more details about my scholarship, education, and professional development activities please see Presentations, Publications, Etc..